Cooper’s Vintage Drums

 Like Slingerland and Leedy, Ludwig & Ludwig had to adapt to the WWII metal restriction order and produced some interesting drums during that period.
 The “Victory” line was launched featuring solid maple lugs.

-1943 Ludwig & Ludwig Victory Model with wooden lugs and hoops
+1943 Ludwig & Ludwig Victory Models with wooden lugs and hoops

-After the war was over, drum production resumed and the post-war drums were basically the same as the early 1940’s products with no major hardware changes.
-Below are some images from the 1948 catalog:
+After the war was over, drum production gradually resumed and the post-war drums were basically the same as the early 1940’s products with no major hardware changes.
+Below are some images from the first post-war 1948 catalog:

 Ludwig & Ludwig continued the use of the old tube lugs on their lower-line “Artist” drums.